boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 #### Title Alignment

-This allows you to handle the alignment of widget title to either `left, center, or right.`
+This setting allows you to adjust the alignment of the widget title to be `left, center, or right.`

 #### Title Color

-This allows you to apply the text `color` to the widget title.
+You can apply a specific text `color` to the widget title using this option.

 #### Title Auto Font Size

-On enabling Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+If Auto Font Size is enabled, the font size of the title will automatically adjust if the screen resolution varies.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
-Value can be between 10 and 44.
+This setting allows you to specify the font size for the widget title if the **Title Auto Font Size** is disabled.
+The value can be between 10 and 44.

 #### Subtitle Auto Font Size

-On enabling Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+Similar to the title, enabling Auto Font Size for the subtitle will adjust the font size automatically based on screen resolution.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Subtitle Auto Font Size** is disabled.
-Value can be between 10 and 32.
+This setting allows you to specify the font size for the subtitle if the **Subtitle Auto Font Size** is disabled.
+The value can be between 10 and 32.

 #### Show Border

-This allows you to toggle the visibility of the `border` surrounding the widget.
+You can toggle the visibility of the `border` surrounding the widget using this option.

 #### Corner Radius

-This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+This setting allows you to specify the `radius` for the widget corners if the **Show Border** is enabled.
+The value can be between 0 and 10.

 #### Background Color

-This allows you to set the **background color** to the range slider widget.
+Set the **background color** for the range slider widget using this option.

 #### Transparency